 Does Claiming Airdrops Cost Money?

-Claiming an airdrop should be free, but there can be gas fees in some instances.
+Claiming airdrops are free, but there is usually a gas fee associated.
 For example, users who claimed the UNI token had to pay a few dollars in gas fees to swap their UNI for ETH on the Ethereum network.

 How Do You Find Profitable Airdrops?